norc-heal/heal-data-pkg-guide/docs/submit/index.md

 <b>Create Accessory Files:</b> Accessory files you'll submit alongside your shareable data package(s) include an "overview" Resource Tracker, and a readme file.
 While your shareable data package(s) will be zip archives and not transparent to secondary users until they download and extract, these accessory files will be submitted as single files that may be viewed/downloaded easily on their own.
 They are intended to orient potential secondary users to what has been shared in each shareable data package, to provide context that may help potential secondary users to understand if what has been shared will be useful for their purposes, and (if more than one shareable data package has been shared) which shareable data package(s) they may want to access.

 * <b>"Overview" Resource Tracker:</b> A copy of the Resource Tracker from your shareable data package with an added column, one per shareable data package you will share, indicating whether or not each file in the Resource Tracker is shared in each shareable data package
-* <b>Readme file:</b> A text file that provides a high level orientation into what what a shareable data package is, what shareable data packages have been shared, and how to use the "overview" Resource Tracker to understand what study files have been shared in which shareable data package.
+* <b>Readme file:</b> A text file that provides a high level orientation into what a shareable data package is, what shareable data packages have been shared, and how to use the "overview" Resource Tracker to understand what study files have been shared in which shareable data package.
 This file also contains links back to data packaging and standard data package metadata specifications to aid secondary users in using standard data package metadata to navigate, understand, use, and replicate shared data and results in the shareable data package(s)

 <b>Zip Shareable Data Package:</b> Zip up your shareable data package(s).
-Zipping up your shareable data packages creates a single zip file per shareable data package and provided file size compression.
+Zipping up your shareable data packages creates a single zip file per shareable data package and provides file size compression.
 You'll submit just one zip file per shareable data package.

 <b>Submit Shareable Data Package and Accessory Files:</b> Submit your zipped up shareable data package(s) along with your "overview" Resource Tracker and Readme file accessory files at the data repository you've selected.
 The full inventory of items you will submit, and under what access conditions to share them at your repository, include: